Alphabetical Plant Listing

 Camellia sasanqua

-Camellia sasanqua is one of the loveliest fall flowers, graceful in form, tender in color and pleasing in fragrance.
+Camellia sasanqua is one of the loveliest fall flowers, graceful in form, tender in color, and pleasing in fragrance.
 As summer fades and the leaves begin to turn, this camellia opens, with aplomb, the camellia season.
-Depending on the selection and where you live, sasanqua Camellias can bloom anytime from late summer through fall and into winter.
+Depending on the selection and where you live, sasanqua Camellias can bloom from early fall to mid-winter.

-• The flowers, mostly single or semi-double, are not quite as large and showy as those of Camellia japonica, but they are born in such profusion that a camellia sasanqua in full bloom becomes one of the glories of the fall garden.
-Never bigger than 3-4 in.
-(7-10 cm), the scented blooms feature fluted, ruffled petals and are usually adorned with a central burst of bright golden-yellow stamens.
+Flowers: The plant’s standout features are its exquisite flowers.
+Mostly single or semi-double, they have a subtle, sweet fragrance and are not quite as large and showy as those of Camellia japonica.
+Still, they are born in such profusion that a camellia sasanqua in full bloom becomes one of the glories of the fall garden.
+Never bigger than 3-4 inches (7-10 cm), the scented blooms feature fluted, ruffled petals and are usually adorned with a central burst of bright golden-yellow stamens.
 Their colors range from white to shell pink to rose to cherry red.
-Each flower only lasts a couple of days before it drops its petals which makes them ill-suited for cutting.
+Each flower only lasts a couple of days before it drops its petals, making them ill-suited for cutting.

 Guide Information